-The Panther:24/7 Support team: Mr. Brown, Mr. Smidt, Ms. Gill, Mr. Conn, Mr. Pollock, Ms. Buescher, or Mrs. Murphy-Robb.
+The Panther:24/7 Support team: Mr. Brown or staff members.

 What if my family does not want to participate?

 • The Chromebook is a required tool for learning during the school day.
 If families do not wish to allow their child to participate, you will need to contact the office of the Principal.
 New innovations allow for the Chromebook to be locked down in case misuse has occurred.